marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 **Tutorial objectives**

 This tutorial will teach you how to:
-Use services and tools of AWS for Big Data on command line and manually.
+Use services and tools of AWS for Big Data.
 Prepare an environment of benchmark Big Data with TPC-DS with Cloud Architecture.
 Set and launch a cluster of Elastic Map Reduce with Spark.
 Demostrate the fault tolerance characterstic of distribuited systems.